mfem/web/src/tutorial/solvers.md

 </div>

 - Additionally, _static condensation_ can be used to eliminate interior high-order degrees of freedom and obtain a smaller system.
-For `-order 1`, this has no effect.
+For `--order 1`, this has no effect.
 For higher-order problems, static condensation can improve efficiency.